What is ALS (amyotrophic lateral sclerosis)?

 - Respiratory course of ALS: Rarely, the respiratory muscles are most affected at the beginning of the disease.
 The first symptoms are increasing breathing problems, for example when climbing stairs or doing sports.

-Regardless of which form the disease begins with, those affected often develop symptoms from all three forms as the disease progresses.
+Regardless of which form the disease begins with – as it progresses, those affected often develop symptoms from all three forms of progression.
 Over time, the muscles that no longer work properly lose mass (muscle atrophy), bulbar dysfunction occurs, and the respiratory muscles are also frequently affected as the disease progresses.

 Amyotrophic lateral sclerosis - diagnosis with us